andrea-calligaris/mobile-app-template-for-godot/readme.md

 * Fix to actually disable _immersive mode_.
 * Window size and viewport settings.
 * App state (previous page, page parenting, etc.).
+* Swipe pages left and right.
-* Scrolling up and down.
+* Scroll the screen up and down.
-* Sorting items.
+* Sort items.
 * Gray theme adapted for mobile covering most of the _Controls_.
 * Customized _SpinBox_ with bigger buttons.
 * Customized _Control_ _RichTextButton_ to have buttons with wrappable and multi-colored text.